-SpaceX aims for Dec.
-16 return to flight, customer Iridium says
+SpaceX aims for December 16 return to flight, customer Iridium says

 The company traced the explosion to a fueling system problem that caused a pressurized container of helium inside the rocket’s upper stage to burst.

-The accident destroyed a $200 million satellite owned by Israel's Space Communication Ltd SCC.TA.
+The accident destroyed a $200 million satellite owned by Israel's Space Communication Ltd.

 “We are confident that SpaceX understands its fueling process now and will do it successfully for our launch,” Iridium spokeswoman Diane Hockenberry wrote in an email to Reuters.